 As in the above example, you can use the bytes or text property of a Capture instance to read all the bytes or text captured.
-The latter just decodes the former using the default encoding.
+The latter just decodes the former using UTF-8 (the default encoding isn't used, because on Python 2.x, the default encoding isn't UTF-8 - it's ASCII).

-There are some convenience functions - capture_stdout(), capture_stderr() and capture_both() - which work just like run() but capture the relevant streams to Capture instances, which can be accessed using the appropriate attribute on the Pipeline instance returned from the functions.
+There are some convenience functions - capture\stdout(), capture\stderr() and capture\both() - which work just like run() but capture the relevant streams to Capture instances, which can be accessed using the appropriate attribute on the Pipeline instance returned from the functions.